Skip to Content

 6. Click the Next button.

-7. On the Mappings page, in the Mapped fields tab, add fields according to the following table (click the Add field button to add additional fields):
+7. On the Mappings page, in the Mapped fields tab, add fields according to the following table.
+Click the Add field button after each entry:

 Field type Field name